soheil-mp/Cancer-recognition-chest-X-Ray/README.md

 <img src="./Screen Shot 2018-03-22 at 21.23.54.png" aligh="right">

-The accuracy of model is around 94%.
+The accuracy of model is 94%.